sakra/FindMathematica/README.md

 The *Mathematica* 8 kernel cannot load a Cygwin generated LibraryLink DLL that has been linked with the Cygwin runtime library.
 As a work-around, the FindMathematica module suppresses linking with the Cygwin runtime library by adding the `-mno-cygwin` flag when a LibraryLink target is added.
-This flag is supported by Cygwin gcc version 3.x, but not by the default Cygwin gcc version 4.x.
+This flag is supported by Cygwin GCC version 3.x, but not by the default Cygwin GCC version 4.x.
-To force the use of gcc version 3.x under Cygwin, run:
+To force the use of GCC version 3.x under Cygwin, run:

     $ cmake -DCMAKE_CXX_COMPILER=/usr/bin/g++-3.exe -DCMAKE_C_COMPILER=/usr/bin/gcc-3.exe ..